Ecognize/trellohub/README.md

 # trellohub
 Microservice for synchronising a Trello-based workflow with GitHub issues.

+# Board Setup